atc0005/safelinks/README.md

   already defined, but may be overridden if desired.

 > [!NOTE]
-> 🛠️ The `dsl` tool does not yet support CLI arguments.
+> 🛠️ The `dsl` tool does not support CLI arguments but may do so in the
+> future.

 #### `usl`